 But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us...For if while we were enemies, we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.
 NASB®

 Could you truly love an enemy?
 Would you sacrifice your son's life for your enemy?
 If your enemy deserved to die, would you take their place?
-God's Son, Jesus Christ, dying on the cross for us certainly shows us God loves us so very much!
+God's Son, Jesus Christ, died on the cross for us even when we were His enemy.
+This certainly shows us God loves us so very much!

 This week we will learn who the Jesus of the Holy Bible is, why we need to believe in Him, and why He clearly shows us God's love.
 Many of you are already Christians, so use this week to strengthen your knowledge of Jesus and how to be a better witness for Him.
 As Peter the leader of the Apostles said in 1 Peter 3:15,

 ... but sanctify Christ as Lord in your hearts, always being ready to make a defense to everyone who asks you to give an account for the hope that is in you, yet with gentleness and reverence...
 NASB®

 Day One - When are you a sinner?